Lecture Lists 2016 - 2017

-For Part IA and Part IB you can work out your lecture timetable online via the University Of Cambridge Lecture Listings site.
-Alternatively (and for Part II and III), look at the .
+For Part IA Part IB and Part II you can work out your lecture timetable online via the University Of Cambridge Lecture Listings site.
+Alternatively (and for Part III), look at the .

 The Earth Sciences Library is the main resource for Part II and III students.
 For the IA and IB courses, most textbooks are held in college libraries.
 Students from all years are nevertheless welcome to make full use of the department library, and to seek advice from the librarians.